Department of Aegean and Textile Archaeology

 00-927 Warszawa, ul.
 Krakowskie Przedmieście 26/28, Szkoła Główna, room: 3.18, phone: 22 55 22 818

-Head of the department:
+head of the department:

 dr hab.
-Bartosz Kontny, prof. UW
+Bartosz Kontny, prof. ucz.

 Artur Brzóska, MA